KIDS’ CAMPUS CHILD CARE CENTRE

 The deposit will be held for the duration of enrollment in care and will not accrue interest.

 Regardless of the child’s absence from the program, parents will be required to pay the full fee, as our costs continue whether or not your child is in program.
 Children who are away for a full week or more will still be required to pay the full fee to maintain the child’s space within the centre.
-The exception to this rule is when a family is entitled to vacation (this is explained in our vacation policy).

 Please note two (2) weeks written notice is required for any changes made to your child(ren) scheduled enrollment.